waqarabbas123/Clone-website/README.md

-#__Simple Clone-website

-In this repository i can make a clone website using html and css
+In this repository i can make a simple website using html and css .